jvierstra/jvierstra.github.io/_resources/motif_clustering.md

 Admittedly, I am far from the first person to cluster motif models.
 In any case, this resource is/was largely intended to aid in visualizing and "surfing" the genome browser and to accompany other annotations (e.g., ChIP-seq, DGF, etc.).

-Below I have compiled a list of publications, websites and databases pertaining the the curation of motif models which may of be of use.
+Below I have compiled a list of publications, websites and databases pertaining to the curation of motif models which may of be of use.
 If you find something useful or if I have missed something, please contact me and I will include it here.

 **Clustering:**
 - [RSAT](http://jaspar.genereg.net/matrix-clusters/): Clustering methodology used as part of JASPAR project ([publication link](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5737723/))